 There is not a word in our Constitution requiring the government to foster free enterprise.
 One major limit on government power is that it cannot take our property without due process of law, and must provide just compensation if it takes it and the owner prevails in complex, expensive litigation.
 Moreover, the federal government can tax us as much as it needs to satisfy its wants.
 From 1932 to 1981, the marginal tax rate in the U.S. ranged between 63% – 91%.

-buy modafinil no prescription How socialists will impose socialism on the U.S.
+judiciously How socialists will impose socialism on the U.S.

 If the Democrats control the White House and Congress, they will first repeal the Senate filibuster rule to achieve their goals without negotiating with Republicans.